 This is to suggest that we should expect an economy of esteem to arise in almost any context of shared standards and mutual exposure.
 But there is a problem that may seem to block its emergence, and it is important that we address this and show that it is not a fatal obstacle.

 Suppose that people recognize the social gains they can make by proving to have dispositions for good—say, honesty or trustworthiness or kindness—and the losses they must face by failing to do so or by proving to have dispositions for bad.
 And now imagine that, desirous of doing well in the social esteem stakes, they act virtuously with a view to achieving such rewards and avoiding penalties; and this, as a matter presumably manifest to all.
 Doesn’t that mean, paradoxically, that they are bound to fail, since their acting that way will display only an opportunistic rather than a reliable desire for the esteem of others, not any more admirable virtue—not even a desire for self-esteem—or indeed any more despicable vice?
-Jon Elster (1983, 66) raises the problem nicely, with a focus on the virtue side.
+Jon Elster (1983: 66) raises the problem nicely, with a focus on the virtue side.
 “The general axiom in this domain,” he says, “is that nothing is so unimpressive as behavior designed to impress.”

 There are three points to make in response to the Elster problem.
-They each invoke a plausible psychological effect, and we describe these as the attribution effect, the back-grounding effect and the habituation effect.
+They each invoke a plausible psychological effect, and we describe these as the attribution effect, the backgrounding effect, and the habituation effect.
 While any one of those effects might not completely resolve the problem and explain how an economy of esteem emerges, they serve together to make such an economy seem highly plausible.
 The effects are liable to materialize, as we shall argue, even on the assumption that people care only about social esteem.
 But they are bound to be reinforced under the assumption that they care also about the self-esteem they can muster.

-The attribution effect
+The Attribution Effect

 The first response is that even if you act honestly or trustworthily out of a desire for esteem, not out of the virtue of honesty or trustworthiness, still you are likely to be taken, as a matter of common attribution, to display the virtue.
 This is because of the fundamental attribution bias that, by widespread consent, is taken to shape our observations of one another.
 This bias is the tendency with any form of behavior to explain it by a closely related, more or less low-level disposition—one like honesty or trustworthiness—rather than by a high-level disposition to adapt suitably to circumstance: say, by the disposition to take whatever means the situation provides for achieving esteem.

-In support of this suggestion, consider this remark by E. E. Jones (1990, 138): “I have a candidate for the most robust and repeatable finding in social psychology: the tendency to see behavior as caused by a stable personal disposition of the actor when it can be just as easily explained as a natural response to more than adequate situational pressure.”
-The finding that people are deeply prone to the fundamental attribution bias supports the idea that, even when they are conscious of their own sensitivity to a force like the desire for esteem (Miller and Prentice 1996, 804)—even when they are lacking to that extent in self-esteem—people will be loath to trace the behaviour of others to such a situational pressure.
+In support of this suggestion, consider this remark by E. E. Jones (1990: 138): “I have a candidate for the most robust and repeatable finding in social psychology: the tendency to see behavior as caused by a stable personal disposition of the actor when it can be just as easily explained as a natural response to more than adequate situational pressure.”
+The finding that people are deeply prone to the fundamental attribution bias supports the idea that, even when they are conscious of their own sensitivity to a force like the desire for esteem (Miller and Prentice 1996: 804)—even when they are lacking to that extent in self-esteem—people will be loath to trace the behavior of others to such a situational pressure.
 They will be much more likely to see honest behavior as a sign of honesty, trustworthy behavior as a sign of trustworthiness, and so on.